 Researchers do have evidence of a quasar having had a merger in its past.
 Observations from both the Chandra and XMM-Newton X-ray Observatories found a galaxy gravitationally lensing quasar RX J1131-1231 from 6.1 billion years ago and with a mass 200 million times that of the Sun.
 Like all black holes, this quasar spins.
 However, because of the mass of the object, it twists space-time so much, known as frame dragging.
 It pulls iron atoms to near the speed of light and excites the electrons in them to emit photons in the radio range.
 Normally this would be at a level too small to detect but because of the luck in having the object lensed the light is focused.
 But by comparing the excitement level of the photons to the speed needed to achieve it you can calculate the spin of the quasar.
 Amazingly, the quasar was spinning between 67-87% that the maximum value attained by general relativity allows for.
-The only way the quasar could spin so fast was if it had a merger in the past increasing the angular momentum (Francis).
+The only way the quasar could spin so fast was if it had a merger in the past increasing the angular momentum (Francis, Shipman 178).

 Hubble observations seem to confirm this also.
 After tuning into the IR portion of the spectrum, where the extreme brightness of a quasar doesn't completely blot out its host galaxy, Hubble looked at 11 quasars that were partially obscured by dust (which further helped lower the quasar brightness) and also about 12 billion light-years away. images seem to show that all the host galaxies are in the process of merging, and at such an early stage of the Universe's life.
 According to Eilat Glikman (Middlebury College) and C. Megan Urry (Yale University), the authors of the research, quasars seem to peak at this time, then start to die off (Rzetelny "The," STScl "Teenage").